 MGT-651622, Ethics in Global Environments, 3cr

 The goal of this course is to present different perspectives on understanding basic concepts and concerns of business ethics and to generate insights about their effects on executive decision processes in global environments.
 What ethical responsibilities should a multinational corporation assume in foreign countries?
 What obligation does a manufacturer have to the consumer with respect to product defects and safety?
 Developing codes of conduct and acting ethically are extremely important for executives managing MNEs.
 This course, therefore, will cover the issues of ethics and social responsibility involving multinational corporations operating in global markets and LDCs.
 What responsibilities do MNEs have to operate with concerns for problems in the world environment, such as global warming, ocean contamination and air pollution?
 How far should MNEs go to protect human rights in a host country?
-This course also will explore the techniques of ethical reasoning needed to analyze issues in business and looks at the morality of economic systems in the world and the U.S. The course will analyze the current and pressing moral issues in business from corporate governance, to workers’ rights, to legitimate computer use.
+This course also will explore the techniques of ethical reasoning needed to analyze issues in business and look at the morality of economic systems in the world and the U.S. The course will analyze the current and pressing moral issues in business, from corporate governance, to workers’ rights, to legitimate computer use.
 It also examines case studies of global businesses, as well as those in the U.S.

 MGT-651627, Legal Aspects of Entrepreneurship, 3cr